2454767l/SpeakEasy/README.md

 - `flutter pub add cupertino_icons==1.0.2`

 ## Features
-This Mobile Application was developed using Android Studio and the Flutter Framework.
+This Mobile Application was developed using Android Studio Development Environment with the Flutter Framework.

 ## Credits